All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do GLP-1 medications block vitamin absorption?

-GLP-1 medications do not directly block vitamin absorption.
-However, by slowing gastric emptying and reducing food intake, they can indirectly reduce the total amount of vitamins your body receives.
+GLP-1 medications don't directly block vitamin absorption.
+But by slowing gastric emptying and reducing food intake, they can indirectly reduce the total amount of vitamins your body receives.
 Some Current Available data suggest that altered stomach acid production may specifically affect B12 absorption over time.

 Let's Make This Happen